Counterexamples (WritePhilosophy Guide)

 Try to formulate your own Gettier counterexamples.

 As a general rule, when formulating a counterexample try to keep it as simple as possible.
 Gettier muddies the waters when he talks about 10 coins in the pocket and so on.
 If at all possible, try to use something which could happen in everyday life, like a watch stopping, rather than something that’s well beyond the range of normal experience.
 Why?
-Because counterexamples often rely on our intuitions: we have to agree with Gettier that Smith did have a justified true belief and didn’t have knowledge.
-That agreement is harder to elicit if the case is unfamiliar.
+Because counterexamples often rely on our intuitions: we have to have an immediate and firm agreement with Gettier that Smith did have a justified true belief and didn’t have knowledge, clear enough to overturn the longstanding theory of knowledge.
+That natural clear-cut agreement is harder to elicit if the case is unfamiliar.
 We don’t usually go about counting coins in pockets, and then we don’t make claims where we refer to people based on the coins in their pocket!
 But we do make claims about the time based on the hands of a watch.

 Types of Counterexample

 There are two broad types of counterexample: propositional and argumentative counterexamples.
 Gettier cases are an example of propositional counterexamples.
-Aristotle put forward a proposition, the claim that “Knowledge is justified true belief”.
+The Platonic analysis of knowledge can be formulated as a proposition, the claim that “Knowledge is justified true belief”.
 Gettier provided an exception to that generalisation, showing that the rule doesn’t hold.

 Argumentative counterexamples follow a similar trajectory, but apply to argument schemata.
 An argument schema is the logical form which an argument takes.
 For example, suppose I make the argument: